 Most people prefer guest blogging over article marketing, as the quality of links and exposure that we get from a high-quality blog is far better than from an article directory.

 This post is dedicated to all bloggers who accept guest articles on their blogs, and who receive too many guest posting requests/submissions every day.

 The idea of getting a free blog post is always appealing to a webmaster, but care must be taken so that you do not unknowingly hurt your blog with unfiltered guest posts.

-Start with links
+1. Start with links

 Let’s consider backlinks in guest posts.
-This will help you to determine whether you need to consider additional factors, or simply reject a post.
+This will help you determine whether you need to consider additional factors, or simply reject a post.

 Here are a few suggestions to consider: